Charles McRae: Business/post athletic career

 McRae returned to the University of Tennessee's Haslam College of Business in 2000 and earned a Master of Business Administration (MBA) degree in December 2002.

 Upon graduation, McRae was chosen to be the first Administrator for Vista Radiology, PC, in March 2003, a position he held until October 2011.
 November 2011, McRae joined Columbus Radiology as CEO.
 Columbus Radiology was acquired by Radiology Partners in August 2016.
-In April 2022, Charles joined Envision Healthcare as Service Line Executive for the Anesthesiology Service Line.
+In April 2022, Charles joined Envision Healthcare and served as president of the anesthesiology business unit.
+McRae subsequently joined Cardiovascular Logistics (CVL) as chief operating officer, overseeing the platform's operational infrastructure and integration across its national network of cardiovascular practices.

 In June 2013, Charles McRae was elected to the board of directors of the Radiology Business Management Association (RBMA) and appointed to serve as Chair of the RBMA's Radiology Integration Models Task Force.
+He served multiple terms on the RBMA board, including as director at large for the 2017–2018 and 2018–2019 terms.

+In October 2024, McRae was elected to the national board of directors of the NFL Alumni Association.

 Personal

 Charles is married to Lori Baxter.
 In addition to working and playing with his seven children, McRae is a licensed pilot, PADI scuba certified, boater, and outdoorsman.